PopularDemand/WebDev101-API/public/assets/lessons/wd103/document-flow.md

 ![block-level dog images](https://s3-us-west-2.amazonaws.com/wwcode-webdev/block-docs.png)

-Notice that that remain on their own lines.
+Notice that they remain on their own lines.

 <hr>